How to Excite Your Tastebuds In Vietnam!

 Pho has some serious competition.
 Bun bo Hue is the up and coming noodle soup, and some say it’s (gasp!) even better than the famous Pho.
 Found in the central city of Hue, aptly named Bun bo Hue is made with pork, beef bones, some lemongrass, noodles, shrimp paste, and a hint of lime.
 Sometimes there are even congealed cubes of pig’s blood (yes, you heard right).
 Food is an adventure and sometimes you just gotta hop on and enjoy the ride.

 Vietnam has a lot more to offer than just delicious food!
-Check out what other fun things there are to do at vietnamintro.com!
+Check out what else you can get up to here!